smagul/sql4-da/Notes.md

 You can think of **DISTINCT** the same way you might think of the statement `"unique"`.
 **DISTINCT - Expert Tip:** It’s worth noting that using **DISTINCT**, particularly in aggregations, can slow your queries down quite a bit.

+### HAVING

+`HAVING - Expert Tip` HAVING is the “clean” way to filter a query that has been aggregated, but this is also commonly done using a [subquery](https://community.modeanalytics.com/sql/tutorial/sql-subqueries/).
+Essentially, any time you want to perform a WHERE on an element of your query that was created by an aggregate, you need to use HAVING instead.

+### Quiz: HAVING

+Often there is confusion about the difference between WHERE and HAVING.
+Select all the statements that are true regarding HAVING and WHERE statements.

+- `WHERE` subsets the returned data based on a logical condition.
+- `WHERE` appears after the `FROM`, `JOIN`, and `ON` clauses, but before `GROUP BY`.
+- `HAVING` appears after the `GROUP BY` clause, but before the `ORDER BY` clause.
+- `HAVING` is like `WHERE`, but it works on logical statements involving aggregations.